 Interest in charitable foundations

 The Group has an interest in The Virgin Money Foundation, a charitable foundation registered in England as a company limited by guarantee.
-The Bank acts as guarantor for £1 and is also a donor.
+Clydesdale Bank PLC acts as a guarantor for £1 and is also a donor.